pagarevijayy/technologypro-app/README.md

 #### Nerd Stats
 1. Auto-generates sitemap
-2. Dynamic Metadata for posts
+2. Dynamic metadata for posts (SEO optimised)
 3. Special component for parsing .mdx file and converting it to a blog-post (pre-rendering approach)
 4. Google analytics integrated
-4. Uses different components for rendering views like layouts, posts, and ads.
+4. Uses different components for rendering different views like layouts, posts, ads, etc.

+Thanks for reading.
+Do have a look at it.
+[Here 🎉](https://www.technologypro.in/)